TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Logger/Index.rst

 parameter-specific attribute and for :php:`\Psr\Log\LoggerAwareInterface` dependency injection services as a class attribute.

-This feature is only available with PHP 8.
-The channel attribute will be gracefully ignored in PHP 7, and the classic component name will be used instead.

 Registration via class attribute for :php:`\Psr\Log\LoggerInterface` injection:

 ..  literalinclude:: _MyClassChannel.php